roryl/lucee-book/lifecycle_scopes.md

 The Variables Scope is global to a single Component.
 Any variables declared in a Component without the var keyword default to the variables scope.
 However, variables should always be explicitly scoped for readability and to prevent mistakes, and also slightly improves performance.

 ###Local Scope
-Any veriable instantiated within a function with the var keyword, lives in the local scope of that function and is not accessible to other functions in the Component or elsewhere.
+Any variable instantiated within a function with the var keyword, lives in the local scope of that function and is not accessible to other functions in the Component or elsewhere.
 ```
 component {